| This major activity of FDR/Lok Satta includes several programmes such as Election Watch

 public debate to focus attention on the need for key governance reforms; to

+monitor and improve the polling process.
 Lok Satta has organized a highly successful Election

 Watch during the 1998 and 1999 parliamentary election.
 In 35 parliamentary constituencies